muriukialex/repo-for-algorithm-challenges/README.md

 This is a repository set aside for solutions to various algorithm challenges

-Sites algorithm challenges are collected from include
+algorithm challenges are collected from the following site(s)

  - Codility